-- Complex carbs need to be eaten more so than the simple carbs.
+- Complex carbs need to be eaten more so than simple carbs.

-- Ingestion of carbs before, during, and after the exercising should be times appropriately.
+- Ingestion of carbs before, during, and after exercising should be times appropriate.

 - The body will store glucose as glycogen for use later.

-- Glucose has structural roles and is used for producing glucosamine for the formation of other connective tissues.
+- Glucose has structural roles and is used for producing glucosamine to form other connective tissues.

 Types of Carbohydrates